GoranSustekJr/Raspberry-Pi-Wireless-Travel-Router/README.md

 #!!!!!!!!!!!!!!!!!!!!!!!!!!!!!CHANGE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 channel=6
 ```
 This is not manual for *802.11ac* so if you want to try and configure 802.11ac google it.
 If you want try [https://blog.fraggod.net/2017/04/27/wifi-hostapd-configuration-for-80211ac-networks.html](https://blog.fraggod.net/2017/04/27/wifi-hostapd-configuration-for-80211ac-networks.html).
-Don't forget to change channel if needed!.
+Don't forget to change channel if needed!
 Next we need to specify that hostapd.conf to ```/etc/default/hostapd```.
 Type
 ```
 sudo nano /etc/default/hostapd
 ```